-I’ve always had longish hair for most of my life.
+I’ve had longish red hair for most of my life.
 I’ve only cut it short twice and once was because I had donated it.
-I love the way long hair makes me feel beautiful and confident.
-If you crave long hair after cutting it short like I’ve done in the past, than you came to the right place!
+I love the way long hair makes me feel.
+If you crave long hair after cutting it short like I’ve done in the past, then you came to the right place!

-1. BRUSH YOUR SCALP – I never used brushes much on my hair before because I was told that the bristles could cause more damage.
+I never used brushes much on my hair because someone told me once that the bristles could cause more damage.
 However, it is true that hair grows faster when there is more blood circulation to the scalp.
-I brush once a day, every night before bed with a wire bristle brush.
-Brush the scalp in C motions for about 5 minutes — it is relaxing too!
+Now, I brush once a day, every night before bed with a wire bristle brush.
+Brush the scalp in C motions for about 5 minutes — it is relaxing, too!
 If you are not a fan of brushing, concentrate on the scalp only.

 The trick is to never let your hair break if you are trying to grow it longer.
 I’m a huge believer that heat is the biggest cause of damaged hair.
 I like to straighten my hair because its natural waviness sometimes gets unruly.
-I used to hate using a heat protectant on my hair because I thought it weighed my hair down, but I started to see notice breakage and split ends.
+I used to hate using a heat protectant on my hair because I thought it weighed my hair down.
+This changed when I started to see notice breakage and split ends.

 Looking for a heat protectant?
 See our favorite items here.

 Have you noticed how healthy and silky a child’s hair is?
 This is probably because they don’t use heat on their hair like adults do.
 Like I admitted before, I believe the biggest thing that will damage your hair is heat, however I have a hard time not using heat on my hair.
 I will, however, air dry my hair overnight so I don’t have to blow dry it as often.
 I recommend going as long as you can without using any heat.
 If you can’t let your hair air dry, braid wet hair at night so the next day you have pretty (heatless) waves.